JJHPhoto/clickup-responsive/README.md

 - need to decided between flex and float?
 - figured out feature card backgrounds.
 - responsive navbar with flex
+- going down the page, working on flexing the rest of the boxes

 ## Stack